 Our Board of Directors places a great deal of importance on its composition and the composition of its Committees.
 In particular, it relies on the work of the Governance & Ethics Committee, which reviews annually and proposes, as circumstances may require, desirable changes to the composition of the Board of Directors and Committees based on the Group's strategy.

-At the end of the Ordinary Shareholders' Meeting of May 29, 2019, the Board of Directors comprises 12 members, including a director representing employee shareholders and a director representing employees.
-The Board includes seven women and five men, four of whom are non-French nationals.
-The proportion of directors of each gender therefore exceeds the 40% threshold in accordance with the provisions of Article L.225-18-1 of the French Commercial Code.
+At the end of the Combined Shareholders' Meeting of May 29, 2020, the Board of Directors comprises 12 members, including a director representing employee shareholders and a director representing employees.
+The Board includes six women and six men, three of whom are non-French nationals.
+The proportion of directors of each gender therefore exceeds the 40% threshold in accordance with the provisions of Article L. 225-18-1 of the French Commercial Code.

-Directors are elected to a three-year term at the Annual Shareholders' Meeting, with the exception of the director representing employees who is designated by the Central Works Council (replaced by the Central Social and Economic Committee in December 2018).
+Directors are elected to a three-year term at the Shareholders' Meeting, with the exception of the director representing employees who is designated by the Company’s Central Social and Economic Works Council.

-(1)Composition of the Board at the end of the Ordinary Shareholders' Meeting of May 29, 2019; excluding the director representing employees, in accordance with Article L.225-27-1 of the French Commercial Code and the director representing employee shareholders, in accordance with Article L.225-23 of the French Commercial Code.
+(1)Composition of the Board at the end of the Combined Shareholders' Meeting of May 29, 2020; excluding the director representing employees, in accordance with Article L. 225-27-1 of the French Commercial Code and the director representing employee shareholders, in accordance with Article L. 225-23 of the French Commercial Code.